Toxaris/adserver-prototype/README.md

 Prototype of an adserver that chooses ads based on campaign constraints.
 The prototype focuses on the ad selection process.

+## How to read the source

+If your favorite editor is not set up for Haskell, consider generating the documentation, which will also create syntax highlighted source code where identifiers are links to their definitions.
+See below for how to generate and find the documentation.

+If you want to navigate to the source files on the file system, here are the interesting parts of the project layout:

+ - The `src/lib/AdServer/*.hs` files contain the implementation.

+ - The `src/test/AdServer/*/Test.hs` files contain unit test.

 ## How to build

   * Install https://www.haskellstack.org